AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 ### Assessing Model Accuracy

 Assessing model accuracy is very similar as when assessing simple linear regression models.
 Rather than repeat the discussion, here I will highlight a few key considerations.
 First, multiple regression is when the F-statistic becomes more important as this statistic is testing to see if *at least one of the coefficients is non-zero*.
 When there is no relationship between the response and predictors, we expect the F-statistic to take on a value close to 1.
-On the other hand, if at least predictor has a relationship then we expect $F > 1$.
-In our summary print out above for model 2 we saw that $F = 445.9$ with $p < 0.05$ suggesting that at least one of the advertising media must be related to sales.
+On the other hand, if at least predictor has a relationship then we expect $$F > 1$$.
+In our summary print out above for model 2 we saw that $$F = 445.9$$ with $$p < 0.05$$ suggesting that at least one of the advertising media must be related to sales.

 In addition, if we compare the results from our simple linear regression model (`model1`) and our multiple regression model (`model2`) we can make some important comparisons: